Vishwajeetk87/Myportfolio/README.md

  **3) Command.**
  - to run this utility run myportfolio --myportfolio , this will give return on overall portfolio.

- 4) About Myportfolio
+**4) About Myportfolio**

   - This code will show you your overall return on investment on stock and crypto.

 - All you need is to list down your Stock and crypto purchases in google sheets.